MacLemon/CongressChecklist/README.md

 ## Securing your devices
-All security measures for devices on public Internet networks also apply here – threats might come from untrusted devices ''within'', as well as from maleficent third parties ''outside'' the Congress network.
+All security measures for devices on public Internet networks also apply here – threats might come from untrusted devices _within_, as well as from maleficent third parties _outside_ the Congress network.

 Read the [How to survive guide][1] in the Congress Wiki.
 There are many excellent tips in there.